redxdev/ECS/README.md

 so please feel free to modify it when using.
 There's a VS2015 solution provided, but it should compile on any standard compiler with C++11 support.

+Again, this is meant for quick prototyping or as a starting point for a more advanced ECS toolkit.
+It works and it works well, but it isn't optimized for speed or anything.

 ## Tutorial

 This ECS library is based on the [Evolve Your Hierarchy](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/) article.
 If you haven't read it, please do or else things won't make much sense.
 This is a data-driven entity component system library, and to know how to work with it you need to know what that entails (this is _not_ the same as Unity's components so don't expect it to be).